Bay of Whales: History

-The configuration of the Bay of Whales is continuously changing.
+The configuration of the Bay of Whales continuously changed.
 A survey by the second Byrd expedition in 1934 determined that the feature lay at the junction of two separate ice systems, the movements of which are influenced by the presence of Roosevelt Island.
 Commander Glen Jacobsen, USN, who visited aboard the USS Atka in January 1955, found that calving of the ice shelf rendered the iceport temporarily unusable.

 The Bay of Whales was entirely eliminated in 1987 when the 154 km Iceberg B-9 broke off from the Ross Ice Shelf.

 The Whale Bay Furrows, a series of undersea valleys on the central Ross continental shelf, were named in association with the Bay of Whales.